Florida residency and requirements

 In general, moving to Florida to take advantage of Florida statutory exemptions and protections from creditors is not a fraudulent transfer.
 See In re Hill, 163 B.R.
 591 (Bankr.
 N.D.
 Fla.
 1994).
 However, there is at least one case where the court disallowed Florida exemptions when the person moved to Florida solely to take advantage of exemptions to frustrate creditors in another state.

-When Is It Too Late to Move to Florida?
+When Is it Too Late to Move to Florida?

 Many people with legal problems are interested in moving to Florida to take advantage of Florida’s homestead protection and other asset protection laws.
 It is never too late to move to Florida to obtain protection from civil liability.
 Debtors may legally become Florida residents and protect money invested in a new Florida homestead property even after a money judgment is entered.